ausaccessfed/dev-portal/docs/_how-to-write-a-tutorial/05-submit-tutorial-for-review.md

 ![Ready for review](/assets/images/how-to-write-a-tutorial/ready-for-review.png)

 - Our technical team will review your PR and may contact you if they need more clarification.
+- Approved changes and new tutorials will be merged into the main branch and published to the AAF Support Tutorials site.